Pivot Chart in Blazor Pivot Table Component

 NOTE

-Zooming and panning is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+Zooming and panning are not available for accumulation chart types, such as pie, doughnut, pyramid, and funnel.

 @using Syncfusion.Blazor.PivotView